jackc/pgx/README.md

 # pgx - PostgreSQL Driver and Toolkit

 pgx is a pure Go driver and toolkit for PostgreSQL.
-It is usable through database/sql but also offers a native interface similar to database/sql that offers better performance and more features.
+The driver part of pgx is compatible with database/sql but also offers a native interface similar in style to database/sql that offers better performance and more features.

+The toolkit part is a related set of packages that implement PostgreSQL functionality such as parsing the wire protocol and type mapping between PostgreSQL and Go.
+These underlying packages can be used to implement alternative drivers, proxies, load balancers, logical replication clients, etc.

+## v4

+This is the `v4` branch. `v4` is in release candate state but is not officially released.

 ## Example Usage